-For obvious reasons, if there are insufficient similar pixels among photos, our software can hardly find the camera location, let alone the 3D model, and end up with NA or ANC cases.
-NA, or Not-Aligned, is the case when the location of a 360 photo is not able to be computed.
-ANC, or Aligned-but-Not-Connected, is the case when 360 photos are aligned as a group but not connected to the entire set.
+If there are an insufficient number of similar pixels or features among uploaded photos, our software will not be able to determine the camera location or create a 3D model.
+This results in NA or ANC cases.
+NA, or Not-Aligned, is when the location of a 360 photo cannot be computed.
+ANC, or Aligned-but-Not-Connected, is when 360 photos are aligned as a group but are not connected to the entire set.

 Not enough photo overlap

-The most general reason for the lack of common features and, consequently, the failure of the process is there are not enough photo overlaps.
-Please continue to read the How many photos are required? section for more details.
+The most frequent reason for a lack of common features and, consequently, the failure of the process is when there is not enough overlap between photos.

-This is the most challenging case, and a typical example is single-colored walls with no deco.
+This is the most challenging case, and a typical example is when taking photos of single-colored walls with no decoration.

-- Add some features by placing posters or other colorful items in the scene.
+- Add features by placing posters or other colorful items in the area to be photographed.

 The line of sight is blocked

-- Take an additional photo on the threshold a door as well as one step before and after the door.
+- For doorways and entrances, take an additional photo on the threshold of a door as well as one step before and after the door.

-- Take photos at daytime or turn on lights as much as possible.
+- Take photos during the day, or turn on as many lights as possible.

-- Bring portable lights when the site is really dark like a basement under construction.
+- Bring portable lights to dark sites, like a basement under construction.

-- Make sure the camera and the tripod are secure.
+- If using a tripod or monopod, make sure the connection between the camera and tripod is secure.

 How many photos are required?

-If you need just a ballpark estimate of the number of photos to take, please use these simple rules of thumb:
+If you need to estimate the number of photos to take, use the following guidelines:

-However, in practice, the number of photos may vary with the structure of the site, and so a better question would be where to take photos rather than how many photos to take.
+In practice, the number of needed photos may vary with the structure of the site, and so a better question to ask first would be where to take photos rather than how many photos to take.

-Here are tips you need to follow when you take photos from a house.
+Here are rules to follow when taking photos in a house.

 - Take one photo under every doorway.

-- Space photos by one step near doorways.
+- Space photos by one step before and after doorways.